JWT Authentication Tutorial

 JwtTokenAuthenticationProcessingFilter

-) and login endpoint (/api/auth/login
+and the login endpoint /api/auth/login

 X-Authorization